alipay/tls13-sm-spec/src/draft-yang-tls-tls13-sm-suites-06.md

 profile, it is REQUIRED that:

 * The only valid signature algorithm present in 'signature_algorithms' extension MUST be 'sm2sig_sm3'.
-That is to say, if the server chooses to conform to this profile the signature algorithm for client's certificate MUST use the SM2/SM3 procedure specified by this document.
+That is to say, if the server chooses to conform to this profile, the signature algorithm for client's certificate MUST use the SM2/SM3 procedure specified by this document.

 ### Certificate